eulersson/notes/content/Drafts/Publish Obsidian Notes.md

 To create the right API Token for this task go to *User API Tokens > Create API Token*  and select the preset **Edit Cloudflare Workers**.

 ## Next Steps
+- **Publish only what was modified since last push.
+Maybe look at the file modification dates and the date of the last commit.
+Either this or we need to keep track of a store of hashes.** Otherwise as I have more notes this will take loooooooong times.
 - Fixing timestamps since all articles show the latest commit date.
 - A way to squash the graph of git tree nodes.
 - General graph view on Home page would be great.